Places to visit

 Gladstone is the only complete Victorian pottery factory from the days when coal-burning ovens made the world's finest bone china.
 Explore the cobbled yard, with huge bottle kilns and take part daily workshops.

 Ford Green Hall is a 17th century timber-framed farmhouse complete with period garden.
 An award-winning museum, the Hall offers visitors a fascinating insight into the life of the 17th century.
 The rooms are furnished with an outstanding collection of textiles, ceramics and furniture.

-Find out more on the Ford Green Hall website.
+Visit the Ford Green Hall website here

 Children’s Centres operate across Stoke-on-Trent and aim to provide a sure start in life for children and their families.

 For more information about the Children's Centres and to find out what’s on, please visit the main Council webpage.